Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

 \subsection{Analysis}

 We conduct an ablation study on the network training and testing protocols of our method in Table~\ref{Table:ablation}.
-Networks trained with video data, trained with image data, sequentially trained with image and video data, and collaboratively trained with image and video data are compared with and without the use of the motion stream.
-As described in Section~\ref{training}, we use DAVIS 2016~\cite{DAVIS} training set as the video dataset and DUTS~\cite{DUTS} training set and test set as the image dataset for network training.
-For network testing, $\mathcal{G}$ score is adopted for the DAVIS 2016 validation set.
-For the FBMS~\cite{FBMS} test set and YouTube-Objects~\cite{YTOBJ} dataset, $\mathcal{J}$ score is adopted.
+Networks trained with VOS samples, sequentially trained with SOD and VOS samples, and collaboratively trained with VOS and SOD samples are compared with and without the use of the motion stream.
+As described in Section~\ref{training}, we use DAVIS 2016~\cite{DAVIS} training set as VOS samples and DUTS~\cite{DUTS} training set and test set as SOD samples.
+For network testing, $\mathcal{G}$ score is adopted for the DAVIS 2016 validation set, whereas for the FBMS~\cite{FBMS} test set and YouTube-Objects~\cite{YTOBJ} dataset, $\mathcal{J}$ score is adopted.